Speech etiquette examples from life and literature. Formulas and typical situations of speech etiquette and communication

 - Anastasia Igorevna.

-If the visitor does not name himself, then the official himself asks:
+If the visitor does not identify himself, then the official himself asks:

 – What is your (your) last name?